 - Click Enable.

-- To confirm that you want to start the process, click Enable.
+- Confirm that your system meets all FIPS requirements and you want to start the process, and click Enable.

-When the configuration finishes, VMware Cloud Director displays an Enable in Progress (Awaiting cells restart) message, and you can continue to step 5.
-When you enable or disable FIPS mode from the appliance management UI, the VMware Cloud Director appliance automatically restarts the cells.
+When the configuration finishes, VMware Cloud Director displays an Enable in Progress (Awaiting cells restart) or Disable in Progress (Awaiting cells restart) message, and you can continue to step 4.
+When you activate or deactivate FIPS mode from the appliance management UI, the VMware Cloud Director appliance automatically restarts the cells.

 - Log in as root to the appliance management UI at https://appliance_eth1_IP_address:5480.